ShivamSoni1995/Deploying-Wordpress-App-on-Amazon-ECS/readme.md

 * **Security Groups:**
     * ALB Security Group: Allow inbound traffic on port 80 (HTTP) or 443 (HTTPS) from the internet (0.0.0.0/0).
-    * ECS Service Security Group: Allow inbound traffic on port 80 from the ALB Security Group[cite: 46].
+    * ECS Service Security Group: Allow inbound traffic on port 80 from the ALB Security Group[  : 46].
 Allow outbound traffic as needed.
-    * RDS Security Group: Allow inbound traffic on port 3306 from the ECS Service Security Group[cite: 53, 61].
+    * RDS Security Group: Allow inbound traffic on port 3306 from the ECS Service Security Group[  : 53, 61].

 ## Contributing